taylus/reddit-block-user/README.md

 To block a user click 'block user' below a message from a user you wish to block from messaging you.
 ```

 I don't think you should have to interact with someone to block them.
-[Reddit's API doesn't, either](https://www.reddit.com/dev/api/#POST_api_block_user).
-But in a confusing display of poor user experience, this feature is missing from the UI.
+[The reddit API doesn't, either](https://www.reddit.com/dev/api/#POST_api_block_user).
+But in a confusing display of poor user experience, this feature is (kind of?) missing from the UI.

+When I say kind of, that's because you can apparently block someone by reporting their posts.
+This isn't the case in the [app I use on iOS](http://getnarwhal.com/), however, so I wrote this.

+## Blocking users using the reddit API

-The following demonstrates how to use Reddit's API to block users by name.
-It does not require you have private messages with the user.
-What it does require is some HTTP client, such as `curl` or [Postman](https://www.postman.com/), and basic proficiency with using REST APIs.
+The following demonstrates how to use the reddit API to block users using an HTTP client such as `curl` or [Postman](https://www.postman.com/).
+Basic proficiency using REST APIs helps but is not required.

 ## Register a "script" type application for personal use

-Follow [these instructions](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) in order to create an "application" you can use to access the Reddit APIs.
-Once done, this will provide a client ID and secret for use in subsequent API calls.
+Follow [these instructions](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) in order to create an "application" you can use to access the reddit API.
+Upon completion this will provide you a client ID and secret for use in subsequent API calls.

 ## Use the "password" grant type for quick n' dirty authentication